Skip Navigation

 Your future career

-The type of workplace you might find roles in include academic institutions, engineering consultancies and design practices, government agencies, product developers, healthcare and research organisations.
-If you’re interested in a career in academia, graduating with a Masters degree is the perfect springboard to a PhD.
+The type of workplaces you might work in include engineering consultancies and design practices, government agencies, healthcare organisations and research organisations.

 Course changes